|

 A

-1941.
-He was the fifth WDRC staff announcer to answer the
+A month later he became the fifth WDRC staff announcer to

-challenge when the U.S. entered World War II.
-He resigned
+answer the challenge as the U.S. geared up for World War II.

 PRIOR: